civic-data-design-lab/16_11.S947/week6/06_part2_front_end_environments.md

 	counter += 1 // adds 1 to counter each time, will stop at 1000
 }
 ```

-Loops that don't end will crash your program!
+Loops that don't end are called infinite loops, and they will crash your program!

 #### Functions